TrustTheVote-Project/VoteTrackerPlus/README.md

 # Overview

-__Elevator Pitch:__  VOTES is a distributed, open-source solution that creates transparent, secure, and accurate elections.
-It is an [election](https://en.wikipedia.org/wiki/Election) / [voting](https://en.wikipedia.org/wiki/Voting) cloud based system that allows the voter to validate their ballot and its accurate inclusion in the tally of an election while likewise allowing election officials to validate each ballot and each tally.
+VOTES is a distributed, open-source [voting](https://en.wikipedia.org/wiki/Voting) system that creates transparent, secure, and accurate elections with individual verifiability.

-The basic idea is to design a open technology system for elections that can either be adopted by existing election system providers ([ESS/Diebold](http://www.essvote.com/about/), [ClearBallot](http://www.clearballot.com/), etc.), by public or private agencies during the [RFP](https://en.wikipedia.org/wiki/Request_for_proposal) process, or by anyone wishing to provide election systems - i.e. a public agency, an individual, or a high tech start-up.
-VOTES is both a self-contained open-source platform as well as a [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) offering.
+__BUSINESS ADVANTAGES:__  VOTES can be adopted by existing election solution providers ([ESS/Diebold](http://www.essvote.com/about/), [ClearBallot](http://www.clearballot.com/), etc.), public or private agencies during the [RFP](https://en.wikipedia.org/wiki/Request_for_proposal) process for voting machines, or anyone wishing to provide election systems/solutions.
+VOTES is both a self-contained free open-source platform as well as a revenue generating [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) solution capable of handling national, state, town, or private elections.

+__TECH ADVANTAGES:__ VOTES allows the voter to anonymously validate their ballot and its accurate inclusion in an election while likewise allowing election officials to do the same for all ballots.
+It is extremely immune to hacking and compromise due to its distributed, bitcoin-like hashed full ledger design.

+__END-VOTER ADVANTAGES:__  Using VOTES the voter can validate their ballot as well as validating the tally of any or all contests.
+VOTES is 100% transparent, insuring that no entity or person can mishandle or manipulate any vote or contest.

+__VOTER RIGHTS/POLICY ADVANTAGES:__   VOTES is not a voter ID system, but by supporting the surgical and tracked nullification of specific ballots during a recount, the natural tension between extensive voter pre identification/registration and a low effective barrier to voting, particularly for the disenfranchised and disadvantaged, is mitigated.
+Under due process a ballot can be nullified after the fact as well as un-nullified with full automatic disclosure.

 VOTES is intended to be as compliant as possible with [NIST](https://en.wikipedia.org/wiki/National_Institute_of_Standards_and_Technology)'s [voting](https://www.nist.gov/itl/voting) efforts (see the [HAVA](https://en.wikipedia.org/wiki/Help_America_Vote_Act) Act).